poemods/Path-of-Exile-modding-tool/README.md

 # Path of Exile modding tool and mods

 - Search modify compare extract insert replace armour spells microtransactions in any way.
-- Restrict and exclude filters to modify only some files.
-- Many known mods (.aoc. .otc .epk .pet .atlas .env ...) or create yours.
+- Many known mods (.aoc .otc .epk .pet .atlas .env ...) or create yours.
 - Batch process files.
 Create automods (.txt files with basic filters and commands) to apply all your mods in sequence (see two examples below).
+- Restrict and exclude filters to modify only some files.
 - Resize textures.
 Textures (.DDS) are decompressed when extracted, ready to feed a DDS optimizer (DDSOpt, ...) to improve both performance and quality.
 - Automatic backup.
 Defragment.
 Works on all PoE versions, does not depend on Grinding Gear Games updates : file search and file mods rely on Python.re regular expressions
 - Any OS.
 Install [Python 3](https://www.python.org/) and as admin run `pip3 install brotli`.
-Click or run `__init__.py` to launch app.
+Click `__init__.py` to launch app.

 ## TabulaRasa model change for MTX